Chemical Pathology

 Sample requirements

-Essential to contact the duty biochemist at least 24 hours before sample collection as timing of sampling and transport arrangements have to be made in advance due to the limited stability of this analyte.
+It is essential to contact the Duty Biochemist at least 24 hours before sample collection as timing of sampling and transport arrangements have to be made in advance due to the limited stability of this analyte.

-For adults, 6 ml of blood taken into a lithium heparin tube
+For adults, 5 ml of blood taken into a lithium heparin tube.

 6ml lithium heparin tube